EssadikElmangoug/Eden-AI/docs/CONTRIBUTING.md

 ### 🧭 Scope of Support

-We've noticed an uptick in issues not directly related to A.I.GLCND but rather to the environment it's run in, especially Docker setups.
+We've noticed an uptick in issues not directly related to Eden AI but rather to the environment it's run in, especially Docker setups.
 While we strive to support Docker deployment, understanding Docker fundamentals is crucial for a smooth experience.

-- **Docker Deployment Support**: A.I.GLCND supports Docker deployment.
+- **Docker Deployment Support**: Eden AI supports Docker deployment.
 Familiarity with Docker is assumed.
 For Docker basics, please refer to the [official Docker documentation](https://docs.docker.com/get-started/overview/).

 - **Advanced Configurations**: Setting up reverse proxies for HTTPS and managing Docker deployments requires foundational knowledge.
 There are numerous online resources available to learn these skills.
-Ensuring you have this knowledge will greatly enhance your experience with A.I.GLCND and similar projects.
+Ensuring you have this knowledge will greatly enhance your experience with Eden AI and similar projects.

 ## 💡 Contributing